-- 3. The examination dates are published via SIS by the instructor or, where appropriate, by the person designated by the head of the respective basic unit of the Faculty.
+- is full in terms of capacity, the capacity must be increased or a new date must be published, unless the academic calendar prevents this from happening. - 3.
+The examination dates are published via SIS by the instructor or, where appropriate, by the person designated by the head of the respective basic unit of the Faculty.
 The head of the respective basic unit of the Faculty ensures that the examination dates are duly published. - 4.
 A student must register for an examination via SIS no later than three business days before the published date or in a different manner determined by the head of the respective basic unit of the Faculty.
 The instructor of the course may allow a time limit shorter than three business days. - 5.
 When requested by an instructor, students confirm their identity by showing their student identity card or another form of identification (in particular, their official ID card). - 6.
 If other forms of assessment (attestation) of a course enrolled in for a specific school year take place on dates for which students must register in the same way as for examinations, clauses 2 to 5 apply accordingly. - 7.
 Upon a justified request from a student or instructor, the head of the respective basic unit of the Faculty may allow the replacement of an examiner before any examination date. - 8.
 Upon a justified request from a student or an examiner, the dean may allow an examination to be held on a re-sit date before a board appointed by the dean.
 In addition to the submitted request, the dean requires an opinion from the head of the respective basic unit of the Faculty. - 9.
 Upon a justified request from a student in the event of a written or otherwise recognized and re-assessable form of assessment (attestation) of a course, the dean may order a new evaluation of the written or otherwise recognized and re-assessable form of assessment (attestation) of a course by another instructor, and based on this evaluation, order a change in the grading.
 The student must submit the request no later than one month after the day the grade of the written form of assessment (attestation) of the course was recorded in SIS. - 10.
-The instructor or, where appropriate, a person designated by the head of the respective basic unit of the Faculty enters the assessment (attestation) result 28 in SIS within nine days of completion of the assessment (attestation), but no later than by the date stipulated in the academic calendar for fulfilment of study obligations.
+The instructor or, where appropriate, a person designated by the head of the respective basic unit of the Faculty enters the assessment (attestation) result 28 in SIS within nine days of completion of the assessment (attestation), but no later than by the date stipulated in the academic calendar for the fulfilment of study obligations.
 The instructor or, where appropriate, a person designated by the head of the respective basic unit of the Faculty ensures that the data entered in SIS matches the results actually achieved and that any detected irregularities are remedied without delay. - 11.
-Students who have studied abroad in an Erasmus+ programme apply to the coordinator of the Erasmus+ programme at the respective basic unit of the Faculty for approval of the list of fulfilled assessment (attestation) results.
-The coordinator of the Erasmus+ programme at the respective basic unit of the Faculty decides on the possibility to enter
+Students who have completed their study visit abroad apply for approval of the list of completed forms of monitoring for courses (attestation) with the foreign mobility coordinator of the respective basic unit of the faculty.
+The foreign mobility coordinator